COMMISSION ON MINISTRY

 g. administer the Alex Mitchell Endowment Fund for Pastoral Care and Professional Development.

-h. interpret and promote the work of the Board of Pensions among Teaching Elders, Educators, and members of the Benefits Plan, providing information on material support and benefits available to church workers.
+h. interpret and promote the work of the Board of Pensions among Ministers, Educators, and members of the Benefits Plan, providing information on material support and benefits available to church workers.

-Any member in good standing in a Presbyterian Church (U.S.A.) congregation within the bounds of Trinity Presbytery, together with all Teaching Elders who are members of the Presbytery, shall be eligible for election to membership on the Commission on Ministry.
-Such members shall be Ruling Elders, Teaching Elders, or other church professionals.
+Any member in good standing in a Presbyterian Church (U.S.A.) congregation within the bounds of Trinity Presbytery, together with all Ministers of the Word and Sacrament who are members of the Presbytery, shall be eligible for election to membership on the Commission on Ministry.
+Such members shall be Ruling Elders, Ministers, or other church professionals.